Algorithms for the rational approximation of matrix-valued functions: Numerical comparisons

 We consider the \texttt{buckling} example in \cite{HNT19}, a $3 \times 3$ nonlinear eigenvalue problem that arises from a buckling plate model.
 Since we are interested in the approximation of non-rational functions by means of rational functions, we select only the non-constant part of $F(z)$.
 Hence, we consider the following $2 \times 2$ symmetric matrix-valued function

-We choose 500 logarithmically spaced sampling points in the interval $[10^{-2},10]\mathrm{i}$.
+We choose 500 logarithmically-spaced sampling points in the interval $[10^{-2},10]\mathrm{i}$.
 Figure~\ref{fig:example_mftex5} shows the RMSE values achieved by the tested algorithms for varying orders $d=0,1,\ldots,30$.
 As before, we report the numerical RMSE values and the corresponding timings for two selected orders $d=10$ and $d=20$ in Table~\ref{table_example5}.